Psiphon-Inc/psiphon/README.md

   system takes special measures to control how many servers may be discovered by a single client.

-- Cross platform.
+- Cross-platform.
 Psiphon clients are available for Windows, Android, and iOS.

 - Zero install.
 Psiphon is delivered to users as a minimal footprint, zero install application that can be downloaded from any webpage, file sharing site